- HOME >

 The maturation is different from fermentation

-There are some people who insist that the maturation of Pu-erh tea is a process of “fermentation”.
-However, I absolutely disagree with it because fermentation refers to the chemical reaction that is mediated by enzymes.
-However, the tea that is vacuum packed contains very low moisture that is insufficient for any enzymatic reaction to occur.
-However, if tea is kept inside a room with high humidity, it will immediately be contaminated by microorganisms such as mold and bacteria.
-Furthermore, some inappropriately kept Pu-erh teas would produce musty or earthy flavour if any of them were actually contaminated by the microorganism during storage.
-Of course, there is a big question mark whether or not it is safe to consume.
+Some people insist that the maturation of Pu-erh tea is a process of “fermentation.”
+However, I completely disagree with this idea.
+Fermentation refers to a chemical reaction mediated by enzymes, but Pu-erh tea that is vacuum-packed contains very low moisture, which is insufficient for any enzymatic reaction to occur.
+Of course, if tea is stored in a room with high humidity, it will quickly become contaminated by microorganisms such as mold and bacteria.
+Even assuming there is no microbial contamination, improperly stored Pu-erh teas can develop musty or earthy flavors if oxidation occurs in an uncontrolled manner.

 The maturation of tea involves no enzyme and no microorganism

-Maturation of tea is neither by enzymatic reaction nor microbiological fermentation; but, it involves a non-enzymatic oxidation and reduction process which occurs by altering the constituents in tea leaves.
-When tea is exposed to the oxygen in the atmosphere, it triggers excessive oxidation.
-As such, tea will be nothing but oxidized and spoiled.
-Hence, an ideal environment for having tea matured is without oxygen; yet, one may wonder how would the tea be matured or oxidized when there is no oxygen.
-In chemistry, there are three definitions for oxidation which are as follow:
+Maturation of tea involves a non-enzymatic oxidation and reduction process that alters the constituents in the tea leaves.
+When tea is exposed to the oxygen in the atmosphere, it triggers excessive oxidation, which leads to the tea becoming oxidized and spoiled.
+Therefore, an ideal environment for tea maturation is one without oxygen.
+One might wonder, then, how the tea can mature or oxidize when there is no oxygen.
+In chemistry, there are three definitions for oxidation, which are as follows:

 - Receive Oxygen